aratinau/api-platform-pagination/README.md

 ## Seventh example : simple DataProvider using subresourceDataProvider

 CommentSubresourceDataProvider show how use the standard behaviour

+### Usage

 `api/movies/{id}/comments`